1993 Indiana Hoosiers football team

 The 1993 Indiana Hoosiers football team represented Indiana University Bloomington as a member of the Big Ten Conference during the 1993 NCAA Division I-A football season.
 Led by tenth-year head coach Bill Mallory, the Hoosiers compiled an overall record of 8–4 with a mark of 5–3 in conference play, placing in a three-way tie for fourth in the Big Ten.
-Indiana was invited to the Independence Bowl, where they lost to Virginia Tech, 45–20.
+Indiana was invited to the Independence Bowl, where the Hoosiers lost to Virginia Tech, 45–20.
 The team played home games at Memorial Stadium in Bloomington, Indiana.